Istanbul, with its population of around 16 million people, is

 While there are no specific beaches in Istanbul visibly

-frequented exclusively by gay people, there are some
+frequented by gay people, there are several

 swimming areas where it’s more likely to come across